 Basic Fried Eggs:

-or cooking oil) at medium heat until just hot enough to sizzle a drop of water.
+Heat a non-stick skillet (or a regular skillet greased with a small amount of butter, margarine, or cooking oil) at medium heat until just hot enough to sizzle a drop of water.
 Or use a regular skillet and add a small amount of butter or oil.

 Season with salt and pepper as desired.